darshanyd07/Angular_Hello_World/README.md

 # Hello World

-- To display Hello from BridgeLabz with a user inputted name
+- To display Hello from BridgeLabz with a user inputted name Validation